Saxophones:

-Jeff started playing saxophone in the eighth grade and went on to become a pioneer member of the Missouri All-State Jazz Ensemble.
-During this time, he enjoyed the direction of famed jazz educators/arrangers Rick Stitzel and Dr. Don Verne Joseph.
+Jeff grew up in the Midwest and was a member of the Missouri All-State Jazz Ensemble during his Junior and Senior years in High School.
+During that time, Jeff enjoyed the direction of famed jazz educators/arrangers Rick Stitzel and Dr. Don Verne Joseph.
 Jeff attended Northeast Missouri State University on a music scholarship and studied under Dr. David Nichols, Dr. Roger Cody, and famed musician/author/educator Willie Thomas.
-Jeff currently works outside of the music industry, but performs around the Atlanta area whenever the opportunity arises.
-Jeff is married to Eileen who is a professional violinist and music educator in Metro Atlanta.
+Jeff currently works outside of the music industry, but performs around the Metro Atlanta area in a multitude of bands.
 Jeff is thankful for the opportunity to play and share music with others.

 Ron Wincek (Baritone Sax, Clarinet)